 Editorials synthesize or analyze recent developments in research and public policy and express opinions regarding the impacts on California’s agricultural, natural and human resources.
 An editorial is typically authored by a leader in academia, government, agriculture or business who is invited by the UC ANR vice president or the executive editor.
 Editorials range from 600 to 1,500 words.

-In the past 2 years, roughly 40% of submitted papers that have entered our peer-review process have been rejected.
-Approximately 50% of submissions are rejected by the editors without peer review due to a mismatch with the journal's scope or clear weaknesses in the research or its presentation.
+In the past 5 years, roughly one-third of submitted papers that have entered our review process have been rejected.
+Approximately half of submissions are rejected by the editors without peer review due to a mismatch with the journal's scope or clear weaknesses in the research or its presentation.

 Authors must have made a substantial professional contribution to the paper, such as formulating the problem and hypothesis, structuring the experimental design, organizing and conducting the statistical analysis, or writing a major portion of the paper.
 “Authorship” means that all authors listed contributed a substantial portion of the total effort required to produce the manuscript.

 Accepted articles generally are published 4 to 12 months after receipt of the manuscript, allowing for peer review, revision, editing and layout.
 If you have an article that is time-sensitive, please notify Managing Editor Debbie Thompson (firstname.lastname@example.org).